teklynk/twitch_clips_player/README.md

     font-weight: normal;
 }
 ```
-If you want to add some flare to the clips info panel and channel name, try this CSS.
+## If you want to add some flare to the clips info panel and channel name, try this Fancy Slide-in, Slide-out effect.

 ```css
 #text-container {